Eduardo Nunez vs. Emanuel Navarrete odds, prediction, time: Proven boxing expert reveals picks

 Two junior lightweight world titles are on the line Saturday when IBF champion Eduardo Nunez takes on WBO champion Emanuel Navarrete in a 12-round boxing main event.
 The main card is set for 9 p.m.
 ET from Desert Diamond Arena in Glendale, Ariz., and will air on DAZN.
 Nunez is coming off a unanimous decision win over Christopher Diaz this past September.
 Navarrete, meanwhile, retained his WBO junior lightweight title after a unanimous win for Navarrete over Charley Suarez last May was later changed to a no contest due to an incorrect call by the referee.

-Nunez is a -180 (wager $180 to win $100), while Navarrete is priced at +140 (wager $100 to win $140) in the latest Eduardo Nunez vs. Emanuel Navarrete odds.
-The total for rounds completed is 11.5, with the Over favored at -160.
-Before locking in your Eduardo Nunez vs. Emanuel Navarrete picks, you NEED to see the boxing predictions and betting advice from SportsLine boxing analyst Josh Nagel.
+Nunez is a -175 (wager $175 to win $100), while Navarrete is priced at +145 (wager $100 to win $145) in the latest Eduardo Nunez vs. Emanuel Navarrete odds.
+The total for rounds completed is 10.5, with the Over favored at -225.
+Before locking in your Eduardo Nunez vs. Emanuel Navarrete picks, you need to see the boxing predictions and betting advice from SportsLine boxing analyst Josh Nagel.

 Bet Nunez vs. Navarrete with the latest DraftKings promo code, which offers $200 in bonus bets if your first $5+ bet wins: